50001 EnMS Project Plan

 - The shorter timeframe allowed for the project, the more resources the project will demand during implementation.

 - It is important to know what your goal is because other dates will be determined by this information.

 - Find out if there are company goals, are there clients that are requesting certification or other circumstances that will determine the date?

-- How much will ISO 50001 implementation cost may also affect your timeframe
+- How much will the ISO 50001 implementation cost also affects your timeframe

 - The Internal Auditor Check List contains tools to help plan implementation (it is also included in the Complete EnMS Package).

 Identify Project Responsibilities

 It is important to determine who will be leading this project.
 Are you the person leading the charge?
 If so, you would be the project manager.
 You do not need to identify the management representative at this point.
 You will need to clarify who makes up “Top Management”.
 The standard has requirements to be fulfilled by Top Management, and the sooner they are involved in this project the better.